flatironinstitute/CryoLike/README.md

 # The CryoLike Python library

 This repo is dedicated to the development of the CryoLike Python library, a fast and accurate algorithm for computing the likelihood of cryo-EM images given a cryo-EM map and atomic model.
+The documentation of the CryoLike library is available at https://cryolike.readthedocs.io/en/latest/.
-The algorithm is described in this bioRxiv paper https://www.biorxiv.org/content/10.1101/2024.10.18.619077v1
+The algorithm is described in this bioRxiv paper https://www.biorxiv.org/content/10.1101/2024.10.18.619077v1.

 ## Dependencies for Python